osmankoyuncu53/osmankoyuncu/README.md

 ## Hi there , my name is Osman 👋

 I am a student interested in software.
-I am a student interested in software.

 I am a student of İstanbul Gelisim University, Management Informations System.
 I am interested in Back-end and Front-end .
 I like to write code.